Do you feel like you spend time and effort saving money… only to find your bank balance stagnating?

 5. Getting Carried Away at the Craft Store

-Pinterest has brainwashed us all into believing we can handcraft any home decor item our heart desires (and for a fraction of the cost!).
+Pinterest has brainwashed us all into believing we can handcraft any home decor item our hearts desire (and for a fraction of the cost!).
 And sometimes we can.

 But too often I find myself spending a small fortune at Michaels.